ishanpranav/finc-2339-real-estate-capital-markets/src/assignment-2.md

 ## Problem 1

-> Your hedge fund owns a mortgage-backed securities (MBS) pool backed by
+> Your hedge fund owns an MBS pool backed by fully-amortizing fixed-rate
-> fully-amortizing fixed-rate mortgages with a coupon interest rate of 4.5%, and
+> mortgages (FRMs) with a coupon interest rate of 4.5%, and a remaining maturity
-> a remaining maturity of 26 years.
-Based on your analysis of past prepayment
+> of 26 years.
+Based on your analysis of past prepayment data, you currently
-> data, you currently expect all the mortgages in the pool to prepay fully in
+> expect all the mortgages in the pool to prepay fully in five years’ time.
+The
-> five years’ time.
-The market interest rate (used for discounting future cash
+> market interest rate (used for discounting future cash flows) is 3.0%.
-> flows) is 3.0%.
-Mortgage payments are monthly, as usual.
+> Mortgage payments are monthly, as usual.

 ### Problem 1 Part A